Wichelstowe: History

 The medieval history of the site is reflected in the name; 'Wichel' is the original name of the area as recorded in the Domesday Book of 1086, and 'stowe' is an Old English word meaning "meeting place".

-Before the Wichelstowe development was built, the area was commonly known as the 'front garden' of Swindon since it was a stretch of open land which separated the town from the motorway.
+Before Wichelstowe was developed, the area was known as the 'front garden' of Swindon since it was a stretch of open land which separated the main urban area from the motorway.

 In 1995, the first proposals for the site were put forward for consideration by Wiltshire County Council as structure planning authority.
 The following year, the first public proposal for the site considered a comprehensive development to help meet Swindon's housing needs up to 2011.
+3,800 houses were initially proposed for the site, but planners increased this figure to 4,500 in April 2004.

-In 2001, the Front Garden Action Group (FRAG) and Bloor Homes launched an unsuccessful High Court challenge against the Structure Plan and the green light was effectively given for Wichelstowe to go ahead.
-An extensive programme of public consultation was undertaken on the proposals by Taylor Woodrow and an outline planning application was submitted in 2002.
-Infrastructure works commenced on site in 2006.
-The first home occupations in East Wichel took place in 2009.
+In 2001, the Front Garden Action Group (FRAG) launched an unsuccessful High Court challenge against the plans for housebuilding, and the green light was effectively given for Wichelstowe to go ahead.
+An extensive programme of public consultation was undertaken on the proposals by Taylor Woodrow.
+An outline planning application was submitted in 2002, and received approval in August 2005.